MahanVeisi8/mahanveisi8.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "About me"
+excerpt: "About Mahan Veisi"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a second-year Ph.D. student in [Computer Science](https://cs.emory.edu/home/) at [Emory University](https://www.emory.edu/home/index.html), where I focus on developing privacy-preserving predictive models for multi-modal temoporal Electronic Health Record (EHR) data under supervision of Prof. [Li Xiong](https://www.cs.emory.edu/~lxiong/) (Co-advised by Dr. [Wei Jin](http://www.cs.emory.edu/~wjin30//)).

-My research interests include Machine Learning in general, with applications in Data Privacy, Graph Learning, and Computer Vision.
-I am intended to better understand these methods in a principled manner by investigating their underlying mathematics and their practical implications in real life.
-My research goal is to channel such better theoretical and functional understanding of these new methods towards better practical solutions for real life problems.
+I am a computer engineering student with a strong foundation in Machine Learning, Computer Vision, Generative Models, and Reinforcement Learning, currently studying at Shahid Beheshti University.
+My academic journey has been enriched by hands-on experience in projects ranging from medical AI applications to reinforcement learning models for real-time applications.

+I am passionate about applying advanced computational techniques to solve complex problems, especially in fields related to healthcare and finance.
+My goal is to bridge theoretical understanding with practical solutions to create impactful changes in these domains.

 ## Research Interests

+- **Computer Vision**
+- **Generative Models**
-- Machine Learning
+- **Medical AI**
-- Data Privacy
+- **Reinforcement Learning**
-- Graph Data Mining
-- AI in Healthcare
+- **Graph Neural Networks**

 ## Education

-- Ph.D. in Computer Science, Emory University, (2023 - Present)
-- B.Sc. in Computer Engineering, Shahid Beheshti University, (2018 - 2023)
+- **B.Sc. in Computer Engineering**, Shahid Beheshti University, Tehran, Iran (Expected Jan 2026)
+  - Cumulative GPA: 17.97/20 (3.78/4)
+  - Relevant Courses: Reinforcement Learning, Machine Learning, Algorithms, Data Structures, Signals and Systems